DanielLMcGuire/Phasor/README.md

 - Phasor Shell | [MIT License](https://opensource.org/license/mit)
 - Phasor coreutils implementation | [GNU General Public License 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)

+Phasor may not be available in the U.S. states of Colorado effective 1-1-2028 and California effective 1-1-2027 due to lack of array support, thus lacking D-Bus compatibility.

 Mentions of 'coreutils', the Free Software Foundation, Inc., 'Java™', Oracle® Corporation, '.NET™', Microsoft® Corporation, Google® LLC, or other third-party companies, products, or trademarks do not imply any affiliation, endorsement, or sponsorship by those third parties, or thier affiliates, unless explicitly stated otherwise.

 Phasor and the "sinewave Phasor" logo are trademarks of Daniel McGuire.